September 3, 2025

 Improving Prescription Drug Access: The 340B Program, Prior Authorization, & More

-This panel will discuss the work being done to increase access to prescription drugs for patients, with a particular focus on the 340B program’s critical role in supporting access to affordable medications in rural areas like the Inland Northwest.
-Speakers will discuss how to address barriers to medication access including work to reform the prior authorization process, and how to make high-cost drugs more affordable for patients who need them.
+This panel will discuss the work being done to increase access to prescription drugs for patients.
+Speakers will discuss how to address barriers to medication access including work to reform the prior authorization process, legislation aiming to regulate pharmacy benefit manager (PBM) practices, and how to make high-cost drugs more affordable for patients who need them.

 9:30-10:30

-Washington State has made significant strides in reimagining mental health crisis response—especially in rural and underserved regions like the Inland Northwest.
-This panel will provide a timely update on the current state of the 988 hotline implementation and Regional Crisis Line transition efforts across Regional Service Areas (RSAs).
-Speakers will examine the transformative role of Washington’s new crisis dispatch teams—mobile, community-based responders who are trained to de-escalate mental health emergenciesand provide coordination of post-crisis stabilization services.
-The discussion will explore how these teams are being deployed, the challenges of rural coverage, and the opportunities for integrating them more fully into the broader behavioral health system.
+Washington State has made significant strides in reimagining behavioral health crisis response—especially in rural and underserved regions like the Inland Northwest.
+This panel will provide a timely update on the current state of the 988 Lifeline implementation and expansion of behavioral health crisis response services.
+Speakers will examine work to implement 988 and the role of Regional Crisis Lines, as well as the transformative role of Washington’s mobile crisis response teams who are trained to de-escalate mental health emergencies and provide coordination of post-crisis stabilization services.
+The discussion will explore the challenges of rural coverage, crisis response models for serving Tribal communities, and the opportunities for continued investment in prevention and the broader behavioral health system.

 9:30-10:30